Getting to know Portsmouth

 Welcome to the Student Wellbeing Service

 The Student Wellbeing Service is the hub for learning, advice and support for your emotional wellbeing and mental health.
 You can get free, confidential help for a wide range of personal and emotional concerns.

-Male 1 When you register for support with us, we will work with you to plan a personalised support pathway.
-This may include one or more events from our courses and workshops programme where you can learn positive wellbeing skills in relaxed and friendly online sessions.
+Mark Harold, Wellbeing Adviser: When you register for support with us, we will work with you to plan a personalised support pathway.
+This may include one or more events from our courses and workshops programme, where you can learn positive wellbeing skills in relaxed and friendly online sessions.
 This includes our popular Be Your Own Best Friend workshop and our Compassionate Mind course.
 You can browse an extensive range of self-help information with our online resources.

-Female 2 We run a weekly wellbeing cafe.
+Ruth Geddes, Senior Wellbeing Adviser: We run a weekly wellbeing cafe.
 The cafe has transferred well to a virtual format, and we will be looking to arrange some safe in-person activities as the academic year gets underway.
-We also support students who have taken the welcome ambassador pledge and are following the University's student leadership pathway.
-The welcome ambassador scheme is a great way of easing the transition into Uni life by connecting with other students.
-Check out the welcome ambassador Facebook page for more details.
+We also support students who have taken the Welcome Ambassador pledge and are following the University's student leadership pathway.
+The Welcome Ambassador scheme is a great way of easing the transition into Uni life by connecting with other students.
+Check out the Welcome Ambassador Facebook page for more details.

 Find out about how the Students' Union represents you, and how you can get involved!
 From paid and volunteer roles, academic representation and sports and social clubs, the Students' Union has something for everyone.